edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 News threads for it, sift through them using an LLM, and generate a nice summary.

-However, right now it's hardly user-friendly, since you have to speak in keywords and basically start over every time you want to refine the query.
-To enable more organic multi-turn interaction we need to add chat history and infer the query from the context of the entire conversation.
+However, right now it's hardly user-friendly since you have to speak in keywords and basically start over every time you want to refine the query.
+To enable a more organic multi-turn interaction, we need to add chat history and infer the query from the context of the entire conversation.

 Now's a good time to introduce Gel.